4 Cautions That Truly Matter When Building A Chatbot

 What are the problems your business wants to solve?
 What does your business need?
 Which function will chatbot help to perform better or even replace it?
 Make sure you have the right answers to these questions before moving on to the next steps.

 2. Beware of the invisible UI when building a chatbot

 First impressions count.

 A good UI is the best chance a chatbot has to convince users to start chatting with it.
 However, different from websites or applications that have blocks of text content, images and buttons to invite users to interact, chatbot’s main interface is a text-based conversation.
 Thus, it’s important to offer cards, buttons, and other graphic elements for interactivity and ease of use.
 You should never let users second-guess what the chatbot can and cannot do.

 Also, give your chatbot a name and a face.
 Humans by nature look for humans in other things, that’s why we keep seeing human faces in random objects.
 Chatbots are no exception.
 How users perceive your chatbot greatly impacts how they engage and interact with it.
 Don’t let your chatbot pretend to be a human though.
-Set user expectations right by ensuring that people know when they’re chatting with a chatbot.
+Set user expectations right by ensuring that people know when they’re chatting with a powerful chatbot.

 3. Consider time available for users